Kehinde Wiley

 Kehinde Wiley (born February 28, 1977) is an American portrait painter based in New York City.
 He is known for his naturalistic paintings of Black subjects that reference the work of Old Master paintings.
 In 2017, Wiley was commissioned to paint former U.S. President Barack Obama's portrait for the National Portrait Gallery of the Smithsonian Institution.
 The Columbus Museum of Art hosted an exhibition of his work in 2007 and describes his paintings as "heroic portraits which address the image and status of young African-American men in contemporary culture."

-Wiley was included in Time magazine's "100 Most Influential People of 2018."
+Wiley was included in Time magazine's "100 Most Influential People of 2018".

 Early life and education

 Wiley was born in Los Angeles, California, in 1977.
 His father, Isaiah D. Obot, is Ibibio, from Nigeria, and his mother, Freddie Mae Wiley, is African American.
-He has a twin brother.
+Wiley has a twin brother.

-As a child, Wiley's mother enrolled him and his siblings in art classes after school with the of keeping them engaged in constructive activities.
-At age 11, Wiley and his brother were selected, along with 48 other children, to study briefly at an art conservatory near St. Petersburg, Russia.
+As a child, Wiley's mother enrolled him and his siblings in art classes after school with the intention of keeping them engaged in constructive activities.
+At the age of 11, Wiley and his brother were selected, along with 48 other children, to study briefly at an art conservatory near Leningrad, USSR (now St. Petersburg, Russia.)
 There, Wiley developed a strong interest in portraiture.
 Wiley has said that his brother was better at portraiture than he was, which fueled a sense of friendly competition between them.
 The siblings would compete to see who could recreate the most realistic images.
 After returning to the United States, Wiley continued studying art and attended the Los Angeles County High School for the Arts.